-The charming city of Columbus is located in western Georgia.
+If you're thinking about moving to Columbus GA, you'll love this charming city located in western Georgia.
 Columbus has a bustling community, rich history, and plenty of fantastic amenities.
 The city's diverse population has a wealth of cultures and lifestyles.
 There's something for everyone, regardless of their interests and hobbies, and living in Columbus can be quite affordable.
 Columbus residents have access to fantastic schools, outdoor activities, great careers, and much more.
 Here's the complete guide to moving to and living in Columbus, Georgia.

 Columbus is located in the Muscogee County of Georgia.
 Situated close to the Alabama state line, Columbus sits in the west-central part of Georgia, around 90 miles southwest of Atlanta and 80 miles east of Montgomery, Alabama.

 Columbus is known as the Fountain City, and you'll see why as soon as you visit.
 In the early 20th century, numerous fountains were installed around the city, giving way to this nickname.
 The city is also known for being the birthplace of Coca-Cola, at least the very early form of the now world famous soft drink.